-The study of taxonomy has lead to the taxonomic categories – Kingdom, phylum, class, order, family, genus and species.
+The study of taxonomy has led to the taxonomic categories – Kingdom, phylum, class, order, family, genus, and species.
 Now let us see how all the organisms are classified into the hierarchy.

-This taxonomic group composes of multiple species which have similar characteristics but different from that of species from other genus.
-Considering the same example of Plasmodium, it is a genus with multiple species which are similar to each other, but different from the species of other genus.
+This taxonomic group comprises several species which have similar characteristics but different from that of species from another genus.
+Considering the same example of Plasmodium, it is a genius with multiple species which are similar to each other and differs from the species of another genus.

-This category of taxonomy comprises of a number of genus which share some similarity among themselves.
+This category of taxonomy includes various genus which shares some resemblance among themselves.
 However, the number of similarities decrease compared to species and genus.
 For example, the genus of tiger, leopard, lion, i.e., Panthera and the genus of cats i.e., Felis are grouped together in the family Felidae.

-The classification starting from order has less similarities as a result, they are categories based on aggregates of characteristics.
+The classification which begins with the order has fewer comparisons as an effect, they are grouped based on aggregates of characteristics.
 A group of families showing somewhat few similarities forms an order.
-For example, the order of carnivores i.e., Carnivora includes families like Felidae and Canidae.
+For example, the order of carnivores i.e., Carnivore includes families like Felidae and Canidae.

-A group of Orders which share a few similarities form a Class.
-For kexample, Orders of primates and carnivores are grouped together in the Class of mammals.
+A group of Orders which share a few similarities forms a Class.
+For example- Orders of primates and carnivores are grouped together in the Class of mammals.

-This is the next level of classification where along a number of Classes are clubbed up to form one Phylum.
-Example – Fishes, reptiles, aves, amphibians and mammals together form the phylum of Vertebrates or Chordata.
+This is the next level of classification was along a number of Classes are clubbed up to form one Phylum.
+Example – aves, fishes, reptiles, mammals, and amphibians combined to form the phylum of Vertebrates or Chordata.

 This is the highest level of classification.
 We have Kingdoms like Plantae, Animalia, Fungi, Protista, and Monera.